dfaulken/movieseats/README.md

 See [RSpec documentation](https://rspec.info/) for more detailed description of capabilities.

-Run the RuboCop ruby linter with:
+Run the RuboCop Ruby linter with:
 ```
 $ bundle exec rails rubocop
 ```